top of page

 Clean Crew Program

-The OEV BIA's Clean Crew handles cleanliness concerns on private business properties.
-The City of London is responsible for the cleaning of all public property within the Old East Village core area.
-This BIA initiative has been developed to support business owners, landlords, and residential tenants with regards to private property within the OEV BIA district.
+The OEV BIA's Clean Crew handles cleanliness concerns on occupied private business and residential properties within the Old East Village BIA district.
+Vacant properties or buildings are not eligible for Clean Crew services.
+The City of London is responsible for cleaning all public property within the Old East Village core area.

 For issues that arise, please contact the BIA at 519-645-7662 or submit this form to request cleaning and/or refuse removal.
-The team will arrive within 1 day to assess and address issues including removing garbage/debris, sharps, graffiti, and animal/human excrement.
-The Clean Crew will also walk Dundas from Adelaide to Rectory on Mondays, Wednesdays, and Fridays to monitor and clean areas.
+The Clean Crew will respond within 1 business day to assess and address issues including garbage/debris removal, sharps, graffiti, and animal/human excrement.
+The team also patrols Dundas Street from Adelaide to Charlotte on Mondays, Wednesdays, and Fridays to monitor and clean key areas.

-Clean Crew services are available to business owners, property owners, and residential tenants within the OEV BIA district (view the boundary map here).
-If you are unsure if you qualify, please contact our office at 519-645-7662.
+Clean Crew services are available exclusively to business owners, property owners with occupied units, and residential tenants within the OEV BIA district (view the boundary map here).
+If you’re unsure whether you qualify, please contact our office.

 Requesting Services: